daos-stack/go-daos/README.md

 By default, `fetch` will display binary data in "hexdump -C" format.
 Use the --binary option to read the raw data.

+N.B. `dcmd` does not include a trailing NUL in the string keys, and assumes existing keys do not have them, either.